|

 beneath the cellar level of the Führerbau is an air raid shelter (Luftschutzraum).

-Below - a tunnel runs from the Führerbau, beneath the Ehrentempel, to
+around the lock.
+Below - a tunnel ran from the Führerbau, beneath the

 the Verwaltungsbau. |